Boulder-NLP/blanca-blast-lecs/README.md

 # blanca-blast-lecs
-All things GPUs for shared Blast/Lecs Blanca Node
+All things relevant to shared Blast/Lecs Blanca Node

 # Terms of Use